 Blacksmith Workshop History

 The Parksville Museum Forge project features western Canada’s only full-sized traditional Japanese style swordsmith forge.
-As an artist in residence, the plan is to have a variety of work going on in the workshop during the Friday markets throughout the summer.
-Learn about the construction process.
+Originally constructed in 2016 as an artist in residence space, the plan was to have a variety of work going on in the workshop during the weekly markets throughout the summer as long as conditions allowed.
+Refurbished and updated in 2020 for regular knifemaking use.
+See the museum forge archives.

-The island workshop is located in a portion of a shared creative arts space.
-Plenty of rusty old tools and scrap metal to add character and a few modifications including shelves, doors, a boardwalk, a chimney, and some lighting transformed the eight by twelve space into a very useable and inspiring blacksmith shop.
-Tour the forge, or see the workshop set up archives.
+The island workshop was located in a portion of a shared creative arts space.
+Plenty of rusty old tools and scrap metal to add character and a few modifications including shelves, doors, a boardwalk, a chimney, and some lighting transformed the eight by twelve space into a very usable and inspiring blacksmith shop.
+Over the years a reclaimed metal roof and a layer of crushed gravel on the floor were added to improve winter working conditions. see the workshop set up archives

 The Wandering Years: 2002-2011